Autism and Neurodiversity

 - There is no real distinction between “Asperger’s” and “Autism.

 - The label “Asperger’s” has been used to separate members of the autistic community, and pit those who “pass” (sound familiar from civil rights era, anyone?) against those who cannot.

 - The high-stimulation environment of this technology-driven society is overwhelming for many non-autistics, and even more so for many autistics.
 The so-called behavior problems non-autistics observe in autistics are often simply the result of sensory overwhelm.

 - In the right environment, autistics can thrive.

 - The best way for non-autistics to support their autistic children, friends, students, and clients, is to allow and encourage natural autistic expression while providing an autistic-friendly environment – this can mean cutting back on our use of fluorescent lights; allowing a math genius to pace and study at her leisure; allowing room for limited eye contact; and much more.

 Our new course, Autism and the Neurodiversity Paradigm addresses all this and more.

-While all of our over 160 Online Courses are aimed at a professional audience, this course is also recommended for parents, educators, laypeople, and professionals alike.
+While all of our Online Courses are aimed at a professional audience, this course is also recommended for parents, educators, laypeople, and professionals alike.
 With so much misinformation about autism in the media, we are pleased to present an opportunity for a more informed, more humane, and more truly helpful support of autistics.